tabulate/tabulate/README.md

 ### What reasons exist for the 'failed to create *.csv' error?

-If you are getting an error like "Failed to create C:/Windows/Temp/tabulate_5593a4c432a67.csv" or "Failed to create C:/Windows/Temp/tabulate_5593a4c432a67.csv" then should
+If you are getting an error like "Failed to create C:\Windows\Temp\tabulate_5593a4c432a67.csv" or "Failed to create /tmp/tabulate_5593a4c432a67.csv" then you should

 1. firstly check that your database user has the [FILE privilege](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html#priv_file);
 2. then make sure your web server user has write-access to the system temp directory;